apdev/apdevblog.com/source/_posts/2014-01-30-mobile-performance-and-how-it-suffers-from-3rd-party-content.markdown

 leads to readers looking at a blank screen for 8 seconds.
 If you're lucky, they haven't left the site when the content starts trickling in.
-I'd also like to point to the fact that the webfonts are loaded long after the "start render" at around 13 seconds, thus the reader keeps looking at empty containers rendered on screen.
+I'd also like to point to the fact that the webfonts are loaded long after the "start render" at around 13 seconds which means that even though the browser starts to render the page, [copy isn't displayed][14] until they are downloaded completely.

 Let's take a look at how this changes the page's waterfall: